CouncilDataProject/.github/profile/README.md

 ## Deployments

-⚠️⚠️ All deployments are not collecting or processing any new data.
-We will be archiving them soon. ⚠️⚠️
+⚠️⚠️ Some deployments are not collecting or processing new data.
+Instances without a maintainer will be archived ⚠️⚠️

 * [Seattle](https://github.com/CouncilDataProject/seattle)
 * [King County](https://github.com/CouncilDataProject/king-county)